 A conservative estimate places the total number of martyrs who died for Christ up to the liberation edict of Constantine in 313 A.D. at around 100,000.
 We call that period of massive persecution the age of martyrs.
 Yet, the number of Christians who have died for their faith since 1900 is several million.
 In the Sudan alone, during the 1950s, over two million Catholics were starved to death by the Muslims because they refused to deny that Mary is the Mother of God since her Son is the Ibn Allah, the Son of God.
 There have been more Christian martyrs since the turn of the present century than in all of the preceding centuries from Calvary to 1900 put together.

 It is no wonder that the Second Vatican Council in its Constitution on the Church went out of its way to identify martyrdom as one of the marks of holiness in our day.
-The passage deserves to be quoted in full: Read the rest of this entry »
+The passage deserves to be quoted in full: Continue reading The Age of Martyrs

 Last week the editors of the National Catholic Register offered the following response to the question, “How do I know what my vocation is?”
 In doing so, they quote Servant of God John A. Hardon, the beloved founder of the Institute on Religious Life.